fkie-cad/Algorithmic-Heap-Layout-Manipulation-in-the-Linux-Kernel/RUNNING_KEVOHEAP.md

 $ insmod slab_api.ko
 $ mkdir ins res raw
 ```
 7. Now you are ready to run kevoheap via `./evo_statistics.sh` and randomsearch via `./random_statistics.sh` (both from INSIDE the VM).
 Per default, both scripts will run the respective algorithm for 3 noise 100 times and write the number of generations it needed to find a solution to a file called `tries.log`.
 To change the number of times the algrithm should be run, change the variable `GLOBAL_RUNS` in the script.
 To change the level of noise, change the variable `NOISE`.
+The default allocation order is "natural".
+If you want to change it to reverse, you need to change the target distance to a positive value _both_ in the runner scripts and in evoheap.py (at the place where `EvoHeapWithNoise` is created, in the function `use_slabapi_allocs`)

 ## Run KEvoHeap+QEMU+KernelSieve (Fast-Reset Method)
 1. Run the `setup.sh` script.